International Graduate Application and Admissions

 Provisional Admission for International Students Earning a Bachelor's Degree or Higher Outside of the United States

-- Enroll in the Towson University English Language Center and successfully complete ELC classes through Level VI with a grade of B or better or earn and confirm the required the English Language Proficiency scores (TOEFL, IELTS, or PTE Academic)
+- Enroll in the Towson University English Language Center and successfully complete ELC classes through Level VI with a grade of B or better or earn and confirm the required English Language Proficiency scores (TOEFL, IELTS, or PTE Academic).

 Students should contact the University Admissions Office for a list of programs that can offer provisional admission.

 Towson University offers international students the opportunity to apply for admission prior to the receipt of the bachelor’s degree.
 There are certain conditions under which international students may apply for the status of pre-degree.
 Pre-degree admission does not guarantee that a student will be eligible to enroll for the intended admit term.
 All deadlines and requirements must be met, including but not limited to academic and immigration requirements, in order for a student to enroll at TU.

 Students should submit their final degree reports by June 15 (October 1 for students seeking spring admission).